elyra-ai/examples/pipelines/run-pipelines-on-kubeflow-pipelines/README.md

 ### Next steps

 This concludes the _Run pipelines on Kubeflow Pipelines_ tutorial.
 You've learned how to
-- add custom Kubeflow Pipelines components to the Elyra component registry
+- add custom Kubeflow Pipelines components
 - create a pipeline from custom components

 ### Resources